Authority: Executive Vice Chancellor and Provost

-4.3 During the period of paid scholarly reassignment, the faculty member’s salary from the university may not exceed his/her regular full-time salary.
-Funds obtained by the faculty member for travel, per diem, housing, and similar expenses are not considered - salary.
+4.3 During the period of paid scholarly reassignment, the faculty member’s salary from the university may not exceed their regular full-time salary.
+Funds obtained by the faculty member for travel, per diem, housing, and similar expenses are not considered salary.
 Exceptions to the cap on salary may be approved by the Dean in cases where a prestigious scholarship, fellowship or program provides a salary exceeding the faculty member’s regular full time salary.

 4.3.1 Deviations from the plan described in the original Scholarly Reassignment Form require an amended Form.

 4.4 In accepting a scholarly reassignment with full or partial compensation from university sources, the faculty member will be asked to indicate intent to do one of the following upon termination of the scholarly reassignment: return to their regular assignment and duties for at least the full semester immediately following the termination of the scholarly reassignment; enter phased retirement (tenured faculty only); or submit repayment to the university for the amount of salary and benefits they received from the university during scholarly reassignment.
 A faculty member who fails to either return to the university for the required full semester, enter phased retirement, or obtain a waiver from the Provost will be responsible for repaying the university the amount of salary and benefits they received from the university during the scholarly reassignment.